termux/termux-gui/Protocol.md

   - Parameters:
     - id: The View id of a TextView, Button or EditText.
     - aid: The id of the Activity the View is in.
+- setList: Set the list of a Spinner.
+  - Parameters:
+    - id: The View id of a TextView, Button or EditText.
+    - aid: The id of the Activity the View is in.
+    - list: An array containing the available Spinner options as strings
 - inflateJSON: Creates a View hierarchy from a [JSON object](https://github.com/flipkart-incubator/proteus).
 Warning: you must take care to not have duplicate View ids.
   - Parameters:
     - aid: The id of the Activity the View is in.